Your Fucking Right Is My Biggest Fear (2018)

 Exhibition History

-Current Seen: Seeing Change, Small Venue Biennial, Visual Studies Workshop, Rochester, NY, 2019
+Current Seen: Seeing Change, Small Venue Biennial, Visual Studies Workshop, Rochester, NY, 2019, curated by Tate Shaw

 Point of Contact, MFA in Photography and Related Media Thesis Show, William Harris Gallery, Rochester Institute of Technology, Rochester, NY, 2019